shyim/shyim.me/content/blog/thumbnails-and-php.md

 - Adds lazy image loading to the storefront
 - Takes automatically care of the sizes attribute for responsive images

 With the usage of an cloud-bucket like s3 we can even move the original files from disk to the bucket.
-For this referer to the [Shopware documentation](https://developer.shopware.com/docs/guides/hosting/infrastructure/filesystem) on how to accomplish that.
+For this refer to the [Shopware documentation](https://developer.shopware.com/docs/guides/hosting/infrastructure/filesystem) on how to accomplish that.

 ## Some image processing providers list